Logo - eonum

 Even then, however, the tariff was rejected for the first time by the Federal Council due to various shortcomings.
 Since 2019, the tariff partners have submitted the new TARDOC tariff structure to the Federal Council for review a total of four times, the last time in December 2021 in version 1.3.
 In June 2022, however, this version was also rejected because too little account had been taken of the adjustment recommendations of the Federal Office of Public Health FOPH.

 With the cost containment package 1a passed by Parliament, the legal starting position has changed since 1 January 2022.
 Since then, Art.
 47a KVG states that service providers and insurers must establish an organisation dedicated to the development and maintenance of tariff structures for outpatient medical treatment.
 With the founding of the “Organisation ambulante Arzttarife AG”, OAAT AG for short, this mandate was fulfilled at the end of 2022.
 Within the framework of this foundation of an outpatient tariff organisation in which all tariff partners are involved, the goal was also defined of introducing the TARDOC together with the outpatient flat rates at the beginning of 2025.
 At the beginning of December 2023, the TARDOC was resubmitted to the Federal Council together with the outpatient flat rates.
+In June 2024, the tariffs were finally partially approved with effect from 1 January 2026.
+Final adjustments to the tariffs are to be made by November 2024 – the TARDOC will then be implemented together with the outpatient flat rates from 1 January 2026.

 You can find out more about current developments in the outpatient tariff system and various milestones in recent years on our knowledge page on the topic: